 Our energy implementation all started with a partnership our district developed with a company called Trane in May of 2016.
 Trane installed sensors in our buildings, and started collecting data at the elementary and junior-senior high school.
 Our district's long-term goal with this partnership is to save our school money through identifying heating/cooling energy loss, making changes to fix those problems, and implementing renewable energy.
-Dan Whisler, BTU Crew Energy Education Consultant with Trane, worked closely with our school staff to develop a deeper understanding of how to use building analytics and the importance of renewable energy.
+Dan Whisler, BTU Crew Energy Education Consultant with Trane, worked closely with us to develop a deeper understanding of how to use building analytics and the importance of renewable energy.
 He also worked closely with our teachers to help them implement the Trane curriculum into the classroom.

-The Trane curriculum Modules 1-6 was taught to the 4th through 8th grade students through the STEM class that we are offered.
-With this curriculum, our teachers taught us the basics of energy, types of energy transformations, building energy efficiency, building analytics, and the future of renewable energy.
-This curriculum gave us hands-on activities like the BTU building analytics and the KidWind challenge that deepened our understanding of energy in a real, applicable way.
+The Trane curriculum and the basics of energy was taught to 26 high school students, through the elective STEM class.
+The modules of the Trane curriculum includes the forms of energy, energy consumption, career research, interpreting events, and energy audits.
+This curriculum led us into hands-on activities like the BTU building analytics and the KidWind Challenge.
+Both of these projects helped us understand energy in a real, applicable way.